 The GSA's campuses are located in the heart of the city - home to one of the best metropolitan art galleries and museum collections in the UK and many of the national performing arts companies, including the Royal Scottish National Orchestra, Scottish Opera, Scottish Ballet, the BBC Scottish Symphony Orchestra and The National Theatre of Scotland.

 More on Glasgow can be found at www.gsa.ac.uk/life/glasgow-scotland/

-The GSA’s studio-based education is supported by a range of workshops and technical support based across our specialisms in Fine Art, Design, Architecture and in Digital technology which are key to the learning and teaching of our undergraduate and postgraduate students.
-More information is available from www.gsa.ac.uk/techsupport
+The GSA’s studio-based education is supported by a range of workshops and technical support based across our specialisms, which are key to the learning and teaching of our students.

-To see The Glasgow School of Art’s unique studio environmen watch the video below.
+To see The Glasgow School of Art’s unique studio environment watch the video below.

 As Scotland's largest city and with five higher education institutions, Glasgow has an excellent supply of student accommodation, wherever in the City you choose to live.